There is much to be excited about this festive season, but first, and most importantly, you and your family need to get where you’re going safely.

 Before you head out on your trip, it’s worth checking that you have every necessary tool you’ll need in the boot.
 These include the tools needed to change a tyre, warning triangle and a first aid kit.

 If you’re travelling to one of our neighbour states, always check that you have the right tools and stickers required by the law.

 If you have a GPS, keep it updated.
-You’ll want to know if the route you chose is the best, not just for getting where you’re going, but in terms of points of interest and availability of gas as well.
+You’ll want to know if the route you chose is the best, not just for getting where you’re going, but in terms of points of interest and availability of petrol stations as well.

 Tyres are not something you want to mess with.
-On the day you leave, ask the petrol station attendant to check the tyre pressures on all four tyres, ensuring that they are within manufacturer specifications.
+On the day you leave, ask the petrol station attendant to check the tyre pressures on all four tyres and your spare, ensuring that they are within manufacturer specifications.